MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-migration.md

 ---
-title: Migrate to the Azure Resource Graph Change Analysis API
+title: Migrate to the Change Analysis API powered by Azure Resource Graph
-description: Learn how to migrate to the Azure Resource Graph Change Analysis and what it has to offer. ms.topic: conceptual ms.author: hannahhunter
+description: Learn how to migrate to the Change Analysis API powered by Azure Resource Graph and what it has to offer. ms.topic: conceptual ms.author: hannahhunter
 author: hhunter-ms